To live with a happy dog that is well

 How to make husbandry tasks easier - nail cutting, grooming and administering

-in-depth consultation and a bespoke behaviour modification plan.
-I have set packages available (see Services page) all of which are designed to fit in with you, your commitments and the needs
+modification plan or just a short visit to put you on the right track.
+I have hourly rates available or set packages (see Services page), all are designed to fit in with you, your commitments

 I am based on the Wiltshire/Hampshire border and cover Andover, Amesbury, Newbury, Salisbury, Stockbridge, Winchester and the surrounding villages but if you are outside